fionapye/fionapye.github.io/SQL.md

 [W3Schools](https://www.w3schools.com/sql/default.asp ) → super useful for syntax, very user friendly, really great for basics! <br>
 [Microsoft Documentation](https://docs.microsoft.com/en-us/sql/t-sql/language-reference?view=sql-server-ver15) → for SQL Server they built it!
 Less user friendly, but right into the technical detail. <br>
 [StackOverflow](https://stackoverflow.com/) → Awesome community that can answer any question! <br>
+[Connect to SQL Server on Linux from Windows](https://cswsolutions.com/blog/posts/2020/may/connecting-remotely-to-sql-server-on-linux/) → instructions for connecting and firewall settings